danjeffery/wtw-nginx/README.md

 It uses https://github.com/cloudnativelabs/kube-router for the pod network.

 ## Requirements:
-- vagrant + vagrant-sshfs
+sudo dnf install vagrant vagrant-sshfs linvirt
-- libvirt or virtualbox

 ## Usage:
 ```
-vagrant plugin install vagrant-sshfs
 vagrant up
 ```
-A vagrant up with spin up a new cluster.
-Default behavior is 1 master and 4 nodes.
+A vagrant up will spin up a new 3 node + 1 master cluster.

-Multiple master setup has not been tested.

 Add/remove nodes by adding entries to config/servers.yaml.
 You MUST have node in the hostname and use 10.4.2.x for it to work without modifications.